chrisgervang/codeday-hardware/README.md

 ###GPS Shield _(2)_

+Tracks location!
+Yay!

 ###MOSFET Shield _(1)_

+Faster switcher than relay.
+Can be used to control brightness of LED Strips via PWM.
+Includes: Shield + Funky Wire

 ###Relay Shield _(2)_

+Arduino controlled On/Off switch for higher voltage circuits (like lamps, or sockets).
+Includes: Shield + Funky Wires

 ###RGB LED Shield _(1)_

+Simple yet fun RGB LED put on a tiny shield.

 Sensor/Actuator Kits
 --------------------

+_Grove_: Sounds fancy!
+Hmm, it kinda is - but is basically just a standard cable package for a bunch of sensors.
+It makes it so you dont have to do as much work before you get coding!

 ###Grove Kit 1 _(1)_

+This is a glorified sensor pack.
+Includes:
+- Microphone (audio sensor)
+- Piezo Speaker
+- 2 Grove wires
+- Breadboard Grove Shield

 ###Grove Kit 2 _(1)_

+This is another glorified sensor pack.
+Includes:
+- LCD w/ RGB LED backlight
+- Touch sensor
+- 2 Grove wires
+- Breadboard Grove Shield

 ###Grove Kit 3 _(1)_

+This is yet another glorified sensor pack.
+Includes:
+- Temperature Sensor
+- Rotation Sensor (similar to a potentiomitor)
+- Button
+- LED (includes a dial for brightness?)
+- Relay
+- Light Sensor
+- Servo
+- Bunch-O-Wire
+- Arduino Grove Shield

 ###Magnetic Switch _(2)_

+This simple switch is on or off depending on whether the magnet is touching.
+Commonly used to keep burglers from poking around ones house.

 ###Sensor Pack _(4)_

+This isn't a glorified sensor pack.
+Just a normal one.
+Includes:
+- Photoresistor
+- Piezo speaker
+- Tilt sensor
+- Pressure pad sensor

 ###Servo Kit _(3)_
+Tiny servo.
+I dont believe it is continous (so it only rotates within a certain range)
+Includes:
+- Servo
+- Spec panel
+- Plastic mounts

 Misc Kits